MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 For example, if the bot receives a message activity, the turn handler would see that incoming activity and send it to the `on_message_activity` activity handler.

-To implement your logic for these handlers, you will override these methods in your bot, such as in the [sample activity handler](#sample-activity-handler) section below.
+To implement your logic for these handlers, you'll override these methods in your bot, such as in the [sample activity handler](#sample-activity-handler) section below.
 For each of these handlers, there is no base implementation, so just add the logic that you want in your override.

-There are certain situations where you will want to override the base turn handler, such as [saving state](bot-builder-concept-state.md) at the end of a turn.
+There are certain situations where you'll want to override the base turn handler, such as [saving state](bot-builder-concept-state.md) at the end of a turn.
 When doing so, be sure to first call `await super().on_turn(turnContext);` to make sure the base implementation of `on_turn` is run before your additional code.
 That base implementation is, among other things, responsible for calling the rest of the activity handlers such as `on_message_activity`.

 ---